Introduction

 - Weak nuclear force – responsible for certain types of radioactive decay; also short‑range.

-When we ask “how many forces are required for an interaction,” we must consider whether the interaction is mediated by one of these fundamental forces or a combination of them Nothing fancy..
+When we ask “how many forces are required for an interaction,” we must consider whether the interaction is mediated by one of these fundamental forces or a combination of them And that's really what it comes down to..

 How Many Forces Are Required for an Interaction?